This post may contain affiliate links. Please read our privacy policy.

 Summer squash (zucchini in particular) is used in many different cuisines, from the U.S. to Bulgaria to Egypt to Turkey and all throughout Europe.

-It’s worth mentioning that the popularity of the spiralizer has put zucchini into the spotlight, with noodles (or zoodles) made from zucchinis being used in place of pasta, either raw or lightly cooked.
+It’s worth mentioning that the popularity of the spiralizer has put zucchini into the spotlight, with noodles (or zoodles) made from zucchini being used in place of pasta, either raw or lightly cooked.
 You can even buy pre-spiralized zoodles in lots of markets.

-In any preparation, the smooth, brightly colored skin is usually left on, as it’s fully edible, and quite pretty.
+In any preparation, the smooth, brightly colored skin is usually left on, as it’s fully edible and quite pretty.

 What Do I Do With Zucchini Flowers?